 | Exam date | April 16, 2026 |

-April 2026 real estate brokers exam top 10 placers and top performing schools
+April 2026 REBLE topnotchers and top performing schools

-What the real estate brokers exam covers (and why Professional Practice decides most results)
+What the real estate brokers board exam covers

-The Real Estate Brokers Licensure Examination runs in one day across three subjects.
+The REBLE runs in one day across three subjects.
 To pass, you need a 70% general weighted average, with no single subject falling below 50%.
+The weight distribution is unequal.
+Professional Practice alone is worth more than the other two subjects combined.

 | Subject | Schedule | Weight |